Ailrk-sArchives/Scripts/README.md

-# A phishing script to book rental viewing.
+# A script to book rental viewing in batch.

-Well it doesn't work as well as I expected quite honestly.
+Sadly it doesn't work as well as I expected.